-If any of the nominees should decline or be unable to act as a director, which eventuality is not foreseen, the proxies will be voted with discretionary authority by the persons named to vote in the proxy for a substitute nominee designated by the Board of Directors.
+If any of the nominees should decline or be unable to act as a director, which is not expected, the proxies will be voted with discretionary authority by the persons named to vote in the proxy for a substitute nominee designated by the Board of Directors.

 Thomas W. Florsheim, Jr. and John W. Florsheim are brothers, and their father is Thomas W. Florsheim.
-There are no other family relationships between any of the Company's directors and executive officers.
+There are no other family relationships between any of the Company's directors.

-The Board recommends that you vote "FOR" the election of Tina Chang and Thomas W. Florsheim.
+The Board recommends that you vote "FOR" the election of John W. Florsheim, Frederick P. Stratton, Jr., and Cory L. Nettles